icefoxx/rDnaTools/README.md

-The rDnaPipeline takes as an input PacBio sequence data from ribosomal DNA amplicons, in either FOFN, BAS.H5, FASTA, or FASTQ formate, and runs a sequential series of analyses, similar to Mothur''s Batch Mode.
+The rDnaPipeline takes as an input PacBio sequence data from ribosomal DNA amplicons, in either FOFN, BAS.H5, FASTA, or FASTQ formate, and runs a sequential series of analyses, similar to Mothur`s Batch Mode.

 The rDnaResequencer tool generates consensus sequences from clusters of PacBio ribosomal DNA sequences.
 The Resequencer tool can be called either